 What is Networking?

 A formal network is a web of systematically developed contacts and relationships.
-Networking is provides a way to: exchange information, increase confidence, refine communication skills, get advice and moral support, meet new people, and form ongoing professional relationships.
+Networking provides a way to: exchange information, increase confidence, refine communication skills, get advice and moral support, meet new people, and form ongoing professional relationships.

 What are the benefits of networking?